uphold/github-changelog-generator/README.md

 # github-changelog-generator

-Generate changelog files from the project's GitHub PRs
+Generate changelog files from the project's GitHub PRs.

 ## Usage

 Generate a new [GitHub Personal Access Token](https://github.com/settings/tokens) and save it to your `.zshrc.local`, `.bashrc.local` or similar:

 ```sh